The Best AI Consulting Tools in 2026 (By Category)

 Audity is a full AI transformation audit platform.
 It's not a quiz builder or a templated assessment.
 It handles the entire audit workflow: document collection and analysis, stakeholder interview questions generated from actual client data, gap analysis, ROI projections, maturity assessment, web intelligence on the client, and white-label deliverables including stakeholder memos and a full DOCX export.

-The core problem it solves is capacity.
-Most consultants running AI transformation audits manually hit a ceiling around 6 engagements per year.
-The document review alone eats 8-10 hours per client.
-Audity compresses a 40+ hour engagement into roughly 15 hours.
-Same strategic depth, fraction of the execution time.
-That's what makes it possible to run 12 or more engagements a year without hiring a team.
+The core problem it solves is the delegation gap.
+Most boutique firms running AI transformation audits manually hit a ceiling around 6 engagements per year because the lead consultant is the only person who can run an engagement front-to-back.
+The document review alone eats 8-10 hours of senior time per client.
+Audity compresses a 40+ hour engagement into roughly 15 hours and lets associates run extraction, scoring, and draft assembly while the lead consultant only polishes.
+That's what makes 15-20 engagements a year workable for a 3-to-7 person firm.

-Pricing: Solo and Team plans.
+Pricing: Team plan is $397/seat/mo.
 See auditynow.com/pricing for current details.

-If you want to see what the platform actually does inside an engagement, I wrote a step-by-step walkthrough here.
+If you want to see what the platform actually does inside an engagement, the step-by-step walkthrough is here.

 ISG AI Maturity Index (ai-maturity-index.com)